--- generate a set of coords and a scalar field

 clouds = res[0] # result = [one cloud]

-The ExtractConnectedComponents() function use the octree level to define the size of the gap between the components.
+Here, we take the ExtractConnectedComponents() function.
+It uses the octree level to define the size of the gap between the components.

 res2 = cc.ExtractConnectedComponents(clouds=clouds, octreeLevel=6, randomColors=True)